VasilhsVouronikos/CMV/README.md

 INSTALATION:

+------PYTHON MODULES------------
+In the env_setup folder you will find setup.py script, run it to automaticaly install the required python modules.
-if you dont have python install it, install python flask (command: pip3 install flask), install python jsonify (command: pip3 install jsonify), install python request (command: pip3 install request), install python pymysql (command: pip3 install pymysql), install MySQL-server, install javascript.
+If this dont work install the following modules by hand install python Flask (command: pip3 install Flask), install python jsonify (command: pip3 install jsonify), install python request (command: pip3 install request), install python pymysql (command: pip3 install pip mysql-connector-python)

+------MySQL----------
+install MySQL-server
+install MySQL workbench

+------Javascript-------
+install javascript.

 RUNNING:

-Firstly create a database with the name mydb and then load the database tables through backup files located in buckup folder into workbech.
+Firstly create a database with the name mydb and then load the database tables through backup files located in database_buckup folder into workbech.
-When the database is ready open db_connector.py and change the password of the database with your's.So now everything is almost done,start the server by running server.py and open a browser in the url 0.0.0.0/5000 and you are ready to go.
+When the database is ready open credentials.txt located in Server-client folder and change your database credentials accordingly.So now everything is almost done,start the server by running server.py and open a browser in the url 0.0.0.0/5000 and you are ready to go.

+DISPLAY DATABASE OUTPUT:

+The ouput of every query will be written in queries.txt show the user can see the database output for every avaliable question